Coronavirus (Covid-19) FAQs

 If you are a newly admitted degree student or if you have been nominated for exchange studies at Lund University, you probably have questions about how the coronavirus pandemic will affect you and your future studies.
 We have therefore compiled FAQs that will be updated continuously as we receive more information from the Government and relevant authorities in Sweden.

 Since the Covid-19 outbreak, Lund University has carefully followed the decisions and recommendations from the Swedish Government and the Public Health Agency.
 The education at Lund University has since March 2020, largely been conducted digitally, with continuous adjustments made to comply with applicable restrictions and recommendations.
 However, since the start of the autumn 2021 semester, a gradual return to on-campus studies have been made.

 Visit one of the links below to see the FAQ of relevance to you.
 Make sure to check back regularly for any updates that may affect your situation.

 The latest vice-chancellor's decision

-For the autumn 2021 semester, a new vice-chancellor’s decision was made on 17 June 2021.
+The latest vice-chancellor’s decision was made on 17 June 2021.
 This decision states that the University will begin gradual and orderly adaptation to operations which are not restricted by the Covid-19 pandemic.
 For education, adaptation will start at the beginning of the autumn semester and be completed by 1 November 2021.
 If there are special grounds, completion of the adaptation process may be delayed to 16 January 2022.
 This decision was taken in light of the Swedish Public Health Agency's announcement that the recommendations to conduct remote teaching at universities will no longer apply as of 1 June 2021.

 This means that teaching and assessment of students performance at the University will be conducted both on University premises and digitally during autumn 2021 semester, all with reference to current regulations and recommendations from the public authorities responsible and to the current rate of infection.